sol-prog/Mandelbrot_set/README.md

 g++ -std=c++11 -O3 save_image.cpp utils.cpp mandel.cpp -lfreeimage

 * If you use Ubuntu 12.04, the default GCC is 4.6.x.
-You can still compile the code by **commenting** any line that uses the <chrono> header, you need to do this only in mandel.cpp.
+You can still compile the code by **commenting** any line that uses the &lt;chrono&gt; header, you need to do this only in mandel.cpp.
 You can compile the code with:

 g++ -std=c++0x save_image.cpp utils.cpp mandel.cpp -lfreeimage